 Our board of directors and our stockholders approved our 2012 plan, which became effective in February 2012.
 Our 2012 plan was a continuation of and successor to our 2002 plan and after our 2012 plan became effective, no further stock awards were made under our 2002 plan.
-As of September 30, 2013, there were no shares remaining available for the grant of stock awards under our 2012 plan and there were outstanding stock awards covering a total of 655,136 shares that were granted under our 2012 plan.
+As of December 31, 2012, there were 427,933 shares remaining available for the grant of stock awards under our 2012 plan and there were outstanding stock awards covering a total of 425,366 shares that were granted under our 2012 plan.

-The 2012 plan terminated and no further awards were granted upon the effective date of the 2013 plan.
-All awards granted under the 2012 plan that are repurchased, forfeited, expire or are cancelled will become available for grant under the 2013 plan in accordance with its terms.
+The 2012 plan will terminate in February 2022, unless our board of directors terminates it earlier.
+After the effective date of the 2013 plan, no additional awards will be granted under the 2012 plan, and all awards granted under the 2012 plan that are repurchased, forfeited, expire or are cancelled will become available for grant under the 2013 plan in accordance with its terms.